Evolutionary-Neural Hybrid Agents for Architecture Search: Related Work

 In recent years, progress has been made in automating the design process required to produce state-of-the-art neural networks.
 Recent methods have shown that learning-based approaches can achieve state-of-the-art results on ImageNet~\citep{zoph2017,liu2017progressive}.
 These results have been subsequently scaled by transferring architectural building blocks between datasets~\citep{zoph2017b}.

 Some works explicitly address resource efficiency~\citep{zhong2018practical,pham2018efficient,DBLP:journals/corr/abs-1806-09055,xie2018snas}, which is crucial, as architecture search is known to require a large amount of resources~\citep{zoph2017}.
-In particular, ENAS \citep{pham2018efficient} and DARTS \citep{DBLP:journals/corr/abs-1806-09055} are computationally efficient techniques that have been employed to learn what segments of an architecture can be pruned.
-These methods can be applied on a narrow subset of the architecture search applications that satisfy the scalability and expressiveness constraints \citep{DBLP:journals/corr/abs-1902-08142,DBLP:journals/corr/abs-1902-07638}.
-Furthermore, gradient based approaches like DARTS can be applied to search over parameters for which gradients from the task loss can be computed.
-These approaches cannot be applied to a broader set of architecture search applications such as those presented in this work.
+In particular, two computationally efficient techniques are ENAS \citep{pham2018efficient}, which relies on parameter sharing between child models, and DARTS \citep{DBLP:journals/corr/abs-1806-09055}, which uses a continuous relaxation of the architecture search problem.
+These methods can only be applied to a narrow subset of all architecture search problems \citep{DBLP:journals/corr/abs-1902-08142,DBLP:journals/corr/abs-1902-07638}.
+Furthermore, gradient-based approaches like DARTS can be applied to search over parameters for which gradients from the task loss can be computed.
+These approaches cannot be applied to a broader set of architecture search applications, such as those presented in this work.

-Prior works have used evolutionary methods to evolve neural networks~\citep{floreano2008neuroevolution,stanley2009hypercube,real2017large,conti2017improving,xie2017genetic} \cite{esteban2018} have shown that evolutionary agents applied to architecture search can match or outperform the standard deep-RL based agents. \cite{such2017deep} have applied genetic algorithms to evolve the weights of the model.
+Prior works have used evolutionary methods to evolve neural networks~\citep{floreano2008neuroevolution,stanley2009hypercube,real2017large,conti2017improving,xie2017genetic}. \cite{esteban2018} have shown that evolutionary agents applied to architecture search can match or outperform the standard deep-RL based agents. \cite{such2017deep} have applied genetic algorithms to evolve the weights of the model.

+RENAS~\citep{chen2018reinforced} is an alternative RL-evolutionary hybrid that has been developed in parallel to \shortname.
+RENAS also provides evidence that learning mutation patterns increases the efficiency of evolution.
+A key difference is that \shortname \ learns a policy directly on the entire architecture search space, while RENAS learns a policy over the space of possible mutations applicable to a given parent model.
+Thus, the application of RENAS requires to define an additional mutation grammar and a more complex agent, e.g. composed of 4 distinct mutation generation sub-steps.
+The parent-to-child parameter sharing used in RENAS is orthogonal to the definition of the hybrid controller, and can be applied to \shortname \ in future work.